AliMorty/AliMorty.github.io/_awards/2014-spring-award-2.md

 date: 2015-01-01
 location: "Tehran, Iran"
 ---
 I was allowed to participate in Mathematics Team Selection Exam.
 I got the highest score.
-But because I was not a member of department of Mathematics and Computer Science, I was not allowed to be in the team.
+Unfortunately, Since I was not a student of the Mathematics Department, I was not allowed to continue the competition as a team member.